Health Benefits Of Loose Leaf Tea

 Perhaps the most well known health benefit of all.
 Loose leaf tea, even gourmet tea, is high in antioxidants.
 Antioxidants help to neutralize damaged cells which help us not only look and feel better but also prevent and improve disease.

-White tea especially has been said to help lower cholesterol because it is the least processed out of the teas.
+I think it’s white tea especially has been said to help lower cholesterol because it is the least processed out of the teas.
 This makes it the amount of antioxidants in the tea higher than the others and thus is a special perk of white tea.
+That said, green tea has been shown to lower levels (source) so having a balance of teas might be a great perk.

 Reduce Inflammation & Manage Weight